 Mobile CAM applications can also be used by manufacturers to track when fittings have left the shop and have arrived at the job site.
 Teams on site can use their phones to scan barcodes as items are staged, finished, loaded and shipped and send this information back to the shop quickly.

 2. Control of labor

 An important way in which labor can be controlled better is by preparing and assembling elements in the shop instead of in the field.
 Thanks to the accurate information in BIM models, it’s possible to assemble larger parts before starting actual construction.
 Michael Bailey, VP Sales from Mestek Machinery, also talked about the control of labor during this interview:

 “Contractors are trying to manifold ductwork in the shop, more today than they ever have.
 You put two or three sections together, you cut in your taps, access doors, whatever you need, install them at the shop, seal them up, and deliver the product.
 All they have to do is hang it.
 The manifolding of ductwork is a big trend in an industry right now.”

 With CAD-to-CAM, it becomes possible to produce new types of hangers, fittings, and ducts, customized to a specific project in a time- and cost-efficient way.
 This way, the parts can be easily installed and do not need to be reworked on site.
 Here, a promising development is 3D printing, although this technology is still in its early stages.
 CAM software could be used to create 3D printed walls or other parts, based on the data from a BIM model, making the work on the construction site even more efficient.

 So even though the automated factory may not be the full-blown reality just yet, we may be heading for an even more exciting reality.
 A reality in which promising synergies are happening between design, manufacturing, and construction.
-A reality not only characterised by increased efficiency, but also by more innovative buildings than have ever been built before.
+A reality not only characterized by increased efficiency, but also by more innovative buildings than have ever been built before.